Rapid Mass segregation in small stellar clusters: Introduction

-A recent paper by \cite{cap14} investigated the role of initial sub-virial conditions on the final state of a set of stellar system on a range of $N$ from $2,048$ to $131,072$ and intermediate mass black hole therein and found, by a matching of results with some observational data, that the initial values of the virial ratio $Q=2T/|\Omega|$ should be in the range $0.36$-$0.50$.
+A paper by \citet{cap14} investigated the role of initial sub-virial conditions on the final state of a set of stellar system on a range of $N$ from $2,048$ to $131,072$ and intermediate mass black hole therein and found, by a match of results with some observational data, that the initial values of the virial ratio $Q=2T/|\Omega|$ (where $T$ and $\Omega$ are, respectively, the system's total kinetic and potential energies) should be in the range $0.36$-$0.50$, excluding cold initial conditions.
 They also found an enhanced mass segregation in initially cooler systems but they give no evidence of sub-clustering before the collapse.
+It is noteworthy that the clusters studied in that last study never reach equilibrium over the time-span explored.

-In the light of the described scenario, it is clear that it is difficult to discriminate between the two formulated interpretations to explain the phenomenon of the rapid mass segregation in young star clusters.
+In the light of the described scenario, it is clear that a precise interpretation of rapid mass segregation has not been reached, yet.
+It is actually difficult to discriminate between the two above formulated origins of the quick segregation of masses in young star clusters.

+In the attempt of intepreting the mass segregation observed in young stellar clusters it must be kept in mind that the evolutionary ~\lq clock\rq~ which properly measures the rate of internal evolution of the cluster after virialization may change significantly when dealing with systems initially cold (i.e. with small and very small virial ratios).
+Actually, in these cases, the initial crossing time does not mean much because the system virializes in a short time (few initial crossing times) to a dense state which naturally speeds up the internal cluster evolution.

 Moreover, an additional problem comes from the observational side, because very young star clusters, still sites of star formation processes, are very arduous to observe because they are embedded in high density gas clouds.
-Therefore, it is hard to prove if the most massive stars form, indeed, very close to the innermost regions or, on the contrary, they form on a large spatial scale and segregate later.
+Therefore, it is hard to prove if the most massive stars form, indeed, very close to the innermost regions or, on the contrary, they form on a larger spatial scale and segregate later.